-\ As certain countries implement FER, AF, and/or MYRP programmes, the total number of countries is not equal to the sum of FER, AF and MYRP programmes.

-This includes two regional MYRPs and two early-childhood education programmes.
+As certain countries implement FER, AF, and/or MYRP programmes, the total number of countries is not equal to the sum of FER, AF and MYRP programmes.
+3 The ECW portfolio since inception includes \$55M in initial investments (IIN).
+This investment window has since closed, so is not shown in the table.
+4 This includes two regional MYRPs and two early-childhood education programmes.

-Multi-Year Resilience Programmes: Investing in Education for Children in Protracted Crises
+Multi-Year Resilience Programmes: Investing in education for children in protracted crises